Natalia Zotov

-Natalia Victorovna Zotov was a physicist and mathematician who combined an academic career with religious life as a nun.
+Natalia Victorovna Zotov was a New Zealand physicist and mathematician who combined an academic career with religious life as a nun.
 She published many papers in theoretical and statistical cosmology.

 Early life and education

 Zotov was born in Karori, Wellington, the daughter of Victor Zotov, who had emigrated from Russia with his parents as a 16-year-old in 1924, and Alice Zotov.
 In 1955, when she was 13, the family moved to Christchurch, New Zealand where Victor worked as director of the botany division of the Department of Scientific and Industrial Research.
 Educated at St Margaret's College, Christchurch and Christchurch Girls' High School, Zotov gained bachelors and masters (with honours) degrees in mathematics and physics, in 1963 and 1967 respectively, at University of Canterbury.
 She sang in the choir of St Barnabas Church, Christchurch and played violin in an orchestra and duo.

 Religious life

-Zotov was brought up in the Russian Orthodox religion and was allowed to choose an Anglican or Catholic church in Christchurch; she chose Anglican so her friends were surprised to learn she had joined the Catholic Dominican Sisters in Dunedin, entering the religious life at St Dominic's Priory, Dunedin in 1973.
+Zotov was brought up in the Russian Orthodox religion and was allowed to choose an Anglican or Catholic church in Christchurch; she chose Anglican, so her friends were surprised when she had joined the Catholic Dominican Sisters in Dunedin, entering religious life at St Dominic's Priory, Dunedin in 1973.

-In 1981 Zotov took vows as a Sister for Christian Community.
+In 1981, Zotov took vows as a Sister for Christian Community.